databendlabs/databend/docs/doc/14-sql-commands/00-ddl/20-table/10-ddl-create-table.md

 * [Semi-structured Data Types](../../../13-sql-reference/10-data-types/43-data-type-variant.md)
 :::

-For detailed information about the CLUSTER BY clause, see [SET CLUSTER KEY](../70-clusterkey/dml-set-cluster-key.md).

 ## CREATE TABLE ...
 LIKE

 Creates a table with the same column definitions as an existing table.
 Column names, data types, and their non-NUll constraints of the existing will be copied to the new table.